Foggia: Climate

-Foggia has a dry summer, Mediterranean climate (Köppen climate classification Csa).
+Foggia has a dry summer, Mediterranean climate (Köppen climate classification Csa), although it has some semi-arid climate (BSk), or steppe, influence, due to low precipitation (annually not much higher than the threshold for semi-arid climate).
 Winter days are generally between 11 and 13 °C but can be as cool as single figures.
 Low temperatures are generally above freezing, but frosts are experienced a handful of times a year.
 Summers are very hot, with temperatures in July and August often reaching 33-38 °C. Temperatures exceed 40 °C a handful of times a decade.
 Extremes are -10.4 °C on 8 January 1985 and 47 °C - the highest temperature recorded in Italy and one of the highest recorded in Europe - on 25 June 2007.